Salomon88/intellij-performance-toolbox-plugin/README.md

-# Memory Toolbox Plugin for JetBrains IntelliJ IDEA
+# Performance Toolbox Plugin for JetBrains IntelliJ IDEA

 Compatible with IntelliJ IDEA version __2020.1.1 and up__.